pygeo/pycmbs/layout_notes.md

     ├── pycmbs-benchmarking.py
     └── setup.py

 ** Benchmarking **: If `benchmarking` wont become totally independent of the `pycmbs` library, it may be easier just to keep it inside the `pycmbs` module as displayed above.

 Actually my suggestion is to change as little as absolutely necessary to make pycmbs easy to maintain and to use.
 It seems to me that many parts are already isolated quite well, I would mostly like to move the application and configuration parts out of the library space and make the package more compliant to the standards (thus making it more attractive to the others).

+# Comments AL, 23.12.2013

+Now I understand why it makes sense to have tests together with the actual code.
+Let's also move the configuration up like you suggested.
+Actually it is already quite independent from a user point of view, as if you say `pycmby.py init` you get a fresh setup.
+Only point here is that we would need to install the `configuration` separately and I doubt that this is very convenient.
+My understanding is, that everything under `pycmbs` would go into `dist-packages`, thus `configuration` wouldn't!
+Any idea here?

+The structure you suggested below is actually quite similar to what we have at the moment, except for the benchmarking script and the configuration directory:

+    pyCMBS-v1.00
+    ├── configuration
+    │   ├── analysis.json
+    │   ├── models.json
+    │   └── parameter.ini
+    ├── docs
+    ├── docsrc   << note the change here
+    ├── pycmbs
+    │   ├── benchmarking
+    │   │   ├── analysis.py
+    │   │   ├── __init__.py
+    │   │   ├── models.py
+    │   │   ├── test_analysis.py
+    │   │   └── test_models.py
+    │   ├── data.py
+    │   ├── grid.py
+    │   ├── __init__.py
+    │   ├── test_data.py
+    │   └── test_grid.py
+    ├── Makefile
+    ├── pycmbs-benchmarking.py
+    └── setup.py

+I was also thinking, if it would make sense to rename the whole project, as I found that people have actually difficulties in pronouncing `pyCMBS` (don't know why, for me it is easy).

+We don't need to change this now, but probably you have some good idea for a different name.
+Here are mine

+* Climate Data Verficiation Toolkit (CDVT)
+* Geoscientifc Data Analysis Suite (GDAS)
+* Geoscientifc Data Analysis Toolkit (GDAT)